fromothers/www.maxhallinan.com/posts/_drafts/2018-09-16-invest-in-ideas.md

 ---

 The question is not "should I use React or Vue?"
-The question is "what are the fundamental ideas of React and Vue?"
+The question is "what are the ideas in React and Vue?"
 And then "what do I think about those ideas?"

 The good idea I found in React is the notion that the view is a function of